Will Adrian Peterson be odd man out in Saints' backfield?

 “We’re gonna pay attention to what we want to do each week and obviously try to have a good balance with those two players, and I think we’ll be able to,” Payton said of Peterson and Ingram.
 “We didn’t run it well enough.”

-I’m not going to drastically alter my projections for the Saints' running backs, since I never expected them to have one of their best rushing days on the road against a stout Vikings defense that earned five Pro Bowl selections last year.
+I’m not going to drastically alter my projections for the Saints' running backs, because I never expected them to have one of their best rushing days on the road against a stout Vikings defense that earned five Pro Bowl selections last year.

 And, no, I don’t think a wide rift will suddenly develop between Peterson and Payton, who both denied that there was anything behind their brief exchange of words caught on camera on the sideline.